 Southwest Arkansas Regional Archives is located in the former Washington Elementary School, 201 Highway 195 South, Washington, Arkansas, 71862, adjacent to Historic Washington State Park.
 Contact SARA at 870.983.2633, or email firstname.lastname@example.org.

-A branch of the Arkansas History Commission (State Archives), NEARA's mission is to collect, preserve, and make available, source materials pertaining to the history of northeast Arkansas and its people.
+A branch of the Arkansas History Commission and State Archives, NEARA's mission is to collect, preserve, and make available, source materials pertaining to the history of northeast Arkansas and its people.
 The development and operation of NEARA occurred through a partnership between Arkansas State Parks and the Arkansas History Commission.
-Arkansas State Parks provided funding for the facility's design and construction, and will provide ongoing maintenance; the Arkansas History Commission will manage the facility's day-to-day operations.
+Arkansas State Parks provided funding for the facility's design and construction, and provides ongoing maintenance.
+The Arkansas History Commission manages the facility's day-to-day operations.

-The new structure (open Spring 2011), designed to blend with historic buildings in Powhatan, contains approximately 4,000 square feet overall, and includes a large, fire-proof vault, an archival processing room, and a public research room.
+NEARA opened in Spring 2011, and is designed to blend with historic buildings in Powhatan.
+The structure contains approximately 4,000 square feet overall, and includes a large, fire-proof vault, an archival processing room, and a public research room.
 The vault features Spacesaver movable records storage shelving, as well as state-of-the-art environmental control and fire suppression systems.
-The building also includes an office area, a vestibule, and restrooms.
-The restrooms serve visitors to nearby historic structures within the park.
 As a special component of the building, a time capsule is incorporated in the vestibule to preserve memorabilia for future generations.